TKESuperDave/PayaServices/Authorization Gateway/Process.md

 |     CUSTOM1- CUSTOM4:      |     These   are optional elements that can contain up to 50 alpha numeric   characters.
 We will return this in   reporting.                                                                                                                                                                                                                                                                                                   |

 # **How to determine which XML & XSD Template to use**
+When the AuthGatewayCertification web method receives a request it will first validate your request XML Data Packet against the published XSD for your terminal.

 The XML data packet can be built from scratch by the web service consumer or one of the available XML templates can be used to build the XML data packet prior to submitting the data packet to the Authorization Gateway.
-The uniform resource identifier for the XML and XSD data packet for a given terminal can be retrieved from the Terminal Settings, but can also be determined by using the criteria below.
+The uniform resource identifier for the XML and it's corresponding XSD data packet for a given terminal can be retrieved from the Terminal Settings, but can also be determined by using the criteria below.

-The root path for all XMLs and XSDs is http://demo.eftchecks.com/webservices/Schemas followed by the SEC Code and Schema Name.
-The Schema Name is determined by the following criteria:
+The root path for all XMLs is http://demo.eftchecks.com/webservices/Schemas followed by the SEC Code and Schema Name.
+The Schema Name (XSD) is determined by the following criteria:

  - If the Terminal requires the Driver’s License Information.
  - If the Terminal is configured for Check Verification.
  - If the Terminal is configured for Identity Verification.
- - Additionally for XSD of PPD and CCD entries, If the Terminal is configured to allow Credit entries
+ - Additionally for PPD and CCD entries, If the Terminal is configured to allow Credit entries

-A matrix of the available XMLs for each SEC code can be found below, followed by the XSDs matrix that correspond to those XMLs.
-Each grid contains the name of the schema, based on the schemas determining criteria, and a link to the actual schema.

-The grid also includes the Terminal IDs that can be used for testing and certifying against the provided schema.
+A matrix of the available XML Templates followed by a matrix for their corresponding XSD Schemas for each SEC code can be found below, broken up by SEC code.
+Each grid contains links to the templates and the schema needed determined by your required criteria.
+The grids also includes the Terminal IDs that can be used for testing and certifying against the provided schema.
 The Terminal ID will be different for guaranteed transactions and Non-guaranteed transactions.

-Guaranteed terminals are numbered 1xxx, and Non-guaranteed terminals are numbered 2xxx.
+Guaranteed terminals are numbered 1xxx, and Non-guaranteed terminals are numbered 2xxx

 An example of an XML and it's corresponding XSD file path for a PPD terminal that does not require the driver’s license information, is setup for check verification,  is setup for identity verification, and does not allow credits would be as follows: